 Every year, our dedicated and passionate volunteers of all ages give their expertise, skills, life experience, energy, and time to run our Chapters, programmes, and Junior Branches.
 Our volunteers are also involved at every level of CISV International, offering leadership and support to our network of volunteers worldwide.

-Whether you’re 16 or 60, you can offer an hour or two every month or give a more regular commitment.
+Whether you’re 16 or 60, you can offer an hour or two every month or a more regular commitment.
 There are many exciting and flexible ways for you to get involved with CISV.

 Our activities and programmes simply could not happen without our thousands of committed volunteers around the world.
 Come and join us!